-I had my dream destination wedding at the Now Sapphire Riviera Cancun in March 2017 and because I get so many questions about it I decided to share with you my own experience.
+I had my dream destination wedding in Mexico at the Now Sapphire Riviera Cancun in March 2017 and because I get so many questions about it I decided to share with you my own experience.

 In the beginning it was very overwhelming to plan a destination wedding.
 I didn’t know where to start and I didn’t know how things work in most of the resorts.
 So I hope this post can help you to decide if destination wedding is a good fit for you and how to plan it.

 I would like to say that it was the best week of our lives!
 Yes!
 WEEK!
 My husband and I agree that our honeymoon to Costa Rica afterwards was a little depressing.
 Don’t get me wrong, our honeymoon was awesome but our wedding week in Mexico was TOO GOOD and having them right next to each other, we couldn't help but compare them!

 For me, the best part of the destination wedding is that you will actually spend a vacation wedding with your best friends and closest family.
 Only the people who really love and want to be there for you will find a way to come.
 Just make sure you give them plenty of advance warning so they can plan their vacation, save up the money and pack.
 Also the number of guests are lower than a conventional wedding in your town, which is awesome if you want more of an intimate wedding.

 How to choose your all-inclusive resort for your wedding?